theerudito/Strore-APP-Xamarin-SQLite/README.md

-a proyect with tegnologies  as xamarin with his programing languege c# additionally as SQL LITE database engine to save the data
+a project with technologies such as xamarin with its C# programming language as well as a SQL LITE database engine to store the data

 <image src="https://raw.githubusercontent.com/theerudito/Proyect-SQLITE-Android/master/screen.png" />